Bucciamarcia/mush_on/README.md

 - Included AGPL license in open source repo.
 - Fixes bug that duplicates teams when they're saved in the same minute.
+- Stats page updates immediately after a team is saved.